adityalade22/aditech/README.md

 # aditech
-This is my first git repository
+This is my first git repository. author - Aditya lade